Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Simulation studies

 The choice of $s$ for the Stephenson rank sum statistic is a researcher choice.
-In Figure \ref{fig:max_effect}(a) with a negative average treatment effect, the power of the randomization test increases with $s$.
-Intuitively, the larger the value of $s$, the more sensitive the test statistic is to extreme outcome values.
-However, we do not want $s$ to be too large.
-As shown in Figures \ref{fig:max_effect}(b) and \ref{fig:max_effect}(c), very large value of $s$ can deteriorate power, especially when the average treatment effect is positive and the effect heterogeneity is small.
-More importantly, Stephenson rank sum with very large $s$ can lead to tests that are very sensitive to outliers.
-We illustrate such sensitivity by slightly modifying the potential outcomes.
-Specifically, we consider the setting with $\tau_0 = 0$, and randomly pick one unit and change both its treatment and control potential outcomes to be a constant 10.
-The resulting average treatment effect is still close to zero.
-Figure \ref{fig:max_effect}(d) shows the power of different randomization tests under these potential outcomes with outliers.
-Comparing Figures \ref{fig:max_effect}(b) and \ref{fig:max_effect}(d), most test statistics have similar power and are thus robust to the existence of outlier.
-The Stephenson rank sum statistics with very large values of $s$, however, loses substantial power.
+As the value of $s$ increases, the Stephenson rank places greater weights on larger outcomes.
+Therefore, intuitively, the ``optimal'' choice of $s$ will depend on the right tails of the distributions of treatment and control potential outcomes.
+First, from Figures \ref{fig:max_effect}(a), (b), (d) and (e), when the average treatment effect is non-positive in expectation and the individual effects are not very negatively correlated with the control potential outcomes (i.e., $\rho$ is not very small), the power of the Stephenson rank sum test generally increases with $s$.
+This is intuitive, since in this case the treated group will tend to have larger outcomes than the control group.
+Second, from Figures \ref{fig:max_effect}(c) and (f), when the average treatment effect is positive, the power of the Stephenson rank test can decrease with $s$, especially for small or negative $\rho$.
+This is also intuitive, since in this case the control group is more likely to have larger outcomes, which will reduce the observed Stephenson rank sum statistic, and thus reduce power.
 Overall, we suggest a moderately large $s$ for randomization tests to infer maximum treatment effects.
-From Figure \ref{fig:max_effect}, $s=10$ can be a good choice.
-As a side note, \citet{Conover88a} examined the asymptotic relative efficiency of a closely related class of test statistics, and found that when only a small fraction of treated respond, the optimal subset size s is between 5 and 6.
-In this paper we will mainly focus on the use of Stephenson ranks with $s=10$, and leave theoretical investigation of $s$ for future work.
+As a side note, \citet{Conover88a} examined the asymptotic relative efficiency of a closely related class of test statistics, and found that when only a small fraction of treated respond, the optimal subset size $s$ is between 5 and 6.